Blobby-Boi/BlobeBlocker/README.md

 # https://blobby-boi.github.io/BlobeBlocker
+## BlobeBlocker
-Like URLRedirector but it unblocks stuffs
+Its kinda like URLRedirector but it unblocks stuffs